 Both love bombing and romance scams have been around for decades, but the Internet and social media provide new ways to scam victims.
 “As people spend more time at home, and we continue to participate in more parts of our lives online rather than in person, love bombing [scams] will likely continue to become more common online,” Hamerstone says.

 In 2021, a vast majority of romance scams took place with no in-person interaction, according to the FTC—and that number is likely to continue to rise.
 “Scammers will continue to innovate and change the attack as long as they can keep taking money from the victims,” warns Tokazowski.
-Since it’s unlikely that social media will disappear entirely, experts suggest learning these red flags of dating scams.

 What should you do if you fall victim to a love bombing scam?

 If you are a victim of a romance scam that involves love bombing, Tokazowski recommends cutting off all communication immediately.
 From there, get help by seeking therapy, and if you lost money, reporting the incident to the police and FTC.
 You should also notify whichever app or dating site you used to meet the fraudster, according to the FTC.